knurling-rs/knurling-session-20q4/src/sessions/start_measuring.md

 ✅ Run your program.
 You should see the log output "Data ready".

-## Reading and logging sensor data
+## Reading and Logging Sensor Data

 The sensor returns three values, one for Carbondioxide concentration, one for temperature and one for humidity.
 In section 1.5 in the [Interface Description] find the number type the sensor uses for the data.